-- Feathers must be collected and stored using the feather kits provided by SIDaC. - Feathers must be pulled out, not cut, with feathers collected from both the belly side and back side of the seabird. - Feather samples must be marked with an ID label which includes the: - o date and time of the interaction; - Latitude and Longitude of the interaction; - o fishing method; and - o sample ID number. - The bagged feather samples must be placed inside a second zip lock bag with absorbent material and sealed. - The completed samples must be posted to Australian Antarctic Division using the supplied replied paid envelope.
+- Feathers must be collected and stored using the feather kits provided by SIDaC. - Feathers must be pulled out, not cut, with feathers collected from both the belly side and back side of the seabird. - Feather samples must be marked with an ID label which includes the: - o date and time of the interaction; - Latitude and Longitude of the interaction; - o fishing method; and - sample ID number. - The bagged feather samples must be placed inside a second zip lock bag with absorbent material and sealed. - The completed samples must be posted to Australian Antarctic Division using the supplied replied paid envelope.

 The holder must also record the details of the interaction as required in their logbook, have at least 3 feather kits on board the nominated boat at all times and comply with all additional seabird interaction obligations outlined below.
+Use of feather kits are required onboard all hook boats.
+Contact AFMA or SIDaC to obtain the feather kits, see contact details in section 10.